 When my family is feeling under the weather I often make a lemonade with turmeric, ginger, lemon and honey, a real treat when you are not feeling that well.

-A tart lemonade which is best taken in small glasses with a grind of black pepper.
-Great to support the immune system!
+A fresh and spicy lemonade which is best taken in small glasses with a grind of black pepper.
 Makes 1 liter.

 - Juice from 3 big lemons